Article

 Anna

-14 min read
+12 min read

-In the rapidly evolving landscape of intelligent automation, the concept of agentic AI is transforming how businesses approach Robotic Process Automation (RPA).
-This article explores the developments in UiPath’s platform, focusing on their agentic AI capabilities, Agent Builder and Maestro.
+This article explores the latest developments in UiPath’s platform, focusing on their agentic AI capabilities: Agent Builder and Maestro.

 Do you prefer watching to reading?
 Check out our YouTube channel and watch the webinar on which the following article is based: